arsal95/Traffic-Light-Control-System---A-Model-Based-Software-Design-Approach/README.md

 # Traffic-Light-Control-System---A-Model-Based-Software-Design-Approach
 In this project, a Traffic Light Control System (TLCS) using Model-Based Software Design approch.
-The project implemented according to Agile Software Development Process, which starts with project planning and lists system requirement in a Requirement Specification Sheet.
-Then the TLCS system architecture was developed using a software design approach.
-Later, utilizing Simulink/State Flow Graphs, a Software Design Block diagram was created and put into use.
-Following that, a test harness was made, and several test cases were checked to see if the project's criteria were being satisfied.
+The project implements according to Agile Software Development Process, which starts with project planning and lists system requirement in a Requirement Specification Sheet.
+Then the TLCS system architecture is developed using a software design approach.
+Later, utilizing Simulink/State Flow Graphs, a Software Design Block diagram is created and put into use.
+Following that, a test harness is made, and several test cases are checked to see if the project's criteria were being satisfied.

+The task is to create a new traffic light control system that manages the lights for pedestrians and autos automatically.
+The system must respond to push-button requests made by the user.
+An optical indication must be used to signify the requests.
+The following exclusive states are possible for automobile lights:

+- green
+- yellow
+- red
+- red-yellow